 2016, Liverpool John Moores University, United Kingdom, BSc Sport and Exercise Science

-Fell JM, Hearris MA, Ellis DG, Moran JEP, Jevons EFP, Owens DJ, Strauss JA, Cocks M, Louis JB, Shepherd SO, Morton JP.
+Fell JM, Hearris MA, Ellis DG, Moran JEP, Jevons EFP, Owens DJ, Strauss JA, Cocks MS, Louis JB, Shepherd SO, Morton JP.
 2021.
-Carbohydrate improves exercise capacity but does not affect subcellular lipid droplet morphology, AMPK and p53 signalling in human skeletal muscle JOURNAL OF PHYSIOLOGY-LONDON, DOI Author Url Publisher Url Public Url
+Carbohydrate improves exercise capacity but does not affect subcellular lipid droplet morphology, AMPK and p53 signalling in human skeletal muscle The Journal of Physiology, DOI Author Url Publisher Url Public Url

 Strauss JA, Shepherd DA, Macey M, Jevons EFP, Shepherd SO.
 2020.
-Divergence exists in the subcellular distribution of intramuscular triglyceride in human skeletal muscle dependent on the choice of lipid dye HISTOCHEMISTRY AND CELL BIOLOGY, 154 :369-382 DOI Author Url Public Url
+Divergence exists in the subcellular distribution of intramuscular triglyceride in human skeletal muscle dependent on the choice of lipid dye.
+Histochemistry and Cell Biology, DOI Author Url Publisher Url Public Url

-Impey SG, Jevons E, Mees G, Cocks M, Strauss J, Chester N, Laurie I, Target D, Hodgson A, Shepherd SO, Morton JP.
+Impey SG, Jevons EFP, Mees G, Cocks MS, Strauss JA, Chester N, Laurie I, Target D, Hodgson A, Shepherd SO, Morton JP.
 2020.
 Glycogen Utilization during Running: Intensity, Sex, and Muscle-specific Responses.
-Medicine and Science in Sports and Exercise, 52 :1966-1975 DOI Author Url Publisher Url Public Url
+Medicine and Science in Sports and Exercise, DOI Author Url Publisher Url Public Url

 Shepherd S, Jevons EFP, Strauss JA, Gejl KD, Jensen K, Hvid LG, Frandsen U, Sahlin K, Ortenblad N. 2019.
 Acute Carbohydrate Restriction During Recovery From Prolonged Exercise Enhances Intramuscular Triglyceride Resynthesis MEDICINE AND SCIENCE IN SPORTS AND EXERCISE, Annual Meeting of the American-College-of-Sports-Medicine (ACSM) 51 :382-382 DOI Author Url